 We hung up and I called a friend in Texas and told him the story, but this time I trimmed down and hurried up some of the slow parts and I jimmied up a bit of the drama.
 “This country’s sick,” my friend said and nodding my head I said, “Tell me about it, man.”

-After supping we resumed drinking and gabbing in random groupings for a few hours more.
+After supping, we resumed drinking and gabbing in random groupings for a few hours.
 Almost every conversation I subsequently participated in however included a moment when whoever I was speaking with would insert a mock-earnest variation on the redhead’s inquiry about why I photographed children.
 At first it was like, “Hahaha,” and then it got to be like, “Heheheh,” but by the end of the evening it was, “Yeah yeah yeah.”

-I’d shut my eyes to frenzied villagers stabbing at me with pitch-forks and torches, driving me towards a cliff, while I was a hideous, growling monster, club-footed, hunch-backed, blind in one eye, clutching a screaming and squirming tyke under each of my gangly arms.
+I’d shut my eyes to visions of frenzied villagers stabbing at me with pitch-forks and torches, driving me towards a cliff, while I was a growling, club-footed, hunch-backed, monster, blind in one eye, clutching a screaming and squirming tyke under each of my gangly arms.
 I saw a battalion of armored commandos charging at me, their billy clubs flailing like a SWAT team wading into a crowd of rioters, and twittering above it all was the sound of tittering glitterati.

 I rolled into Santa Fe at dinnertime and called my friend Joe to see if he wanted to get some grub.
 He was someone I had called from the Catamaran and he said, “So you drive here from California to take pictures of the children, is that right, Mister?”
 Yeah yeah yeah.